JohannesThorbergsson/leet-repair/README.md

 ## Set up
 After cloning the project, load the maven project and run npm install.
 This project uses a MongoDB to store data.
 Set up a local MongoDB as specified in the application.properties file.
 Set the MONGODB_URI connection string as an environment variable.

+## Perform a search
+In order to search for services, you need to register at least one workshop and type a substring of its name, location, services or inventory items.